This chapter provides information for multi-agency practitioners about the local authority’s responsibility in relation to adult safeguarding.

 - make enquiries, or ensure others do so, if it believes an adult is subject to, or at risk of, abuse or neglect.
 An enquiry should establish whether any action needs to be taken to stop or prevent abuse or neglect, and if so, by whom.
 See also Safeguarding Enquiries;

 - set up a Safeguarding Adults Board (SAB) with core membership from the local authority, the police and the NHS (specifically the local clinical commissioning group/s) and the power to include other relevant bodies.
-See also Roles and Responsibilities of Trafford Strategic Safeguarding Board;
+See also Roles and Responsibilities of Trafford Strategic Safeguarding Partnership;

 - arrange where appropriate for an independent advocate to represent and support an adult who is the subject of a safeguarding enquiry or safeguarding adults review (SAR) where the adult has substantial difficulty in being involved in the process and where there is no other suitable person to represent and support them (see Independent Advocacy);